 When a designer says ‘we are interested in sustainability but we have never had a suitable client’, alarm bells should ring.
 Good function and sustainability cannot, by definition, be an option any more than meeting fire regulations or making sure the building doesn’t collapse.

 Good performance (energy, comfort, environment, cost) must be designed in.
 Form follows function is not an ideology or style, it is physics.
-You can add jet engines to a building but it won’t turn it into an aeroplane.

 Eco-Simplicity, not Eco-Bling